0xk1h0/ChatGPT_DAN/README.md

 # Chat GPT "DAN" (and other "Jailbreaks")

-- We are constantly investigating clever workarounds that allow us to utilize the full potential of ChatGPT, a powerful language model.
+- <b>We are constantly investigating clever workarounds that allow us to utilize the full potential of ChatGPT, a powerful language model.
 ---

 - <https://chat.openai.com/>